MattPinder/MastersProject/README.md

 ## 16S extraction

 Full 16S sequences must be extracted from each sample:
-* Check matches in Blast results, cut ~100bp up- and downsteam of the longst matches, then perform multiple sequence alignment (http://www.genome.jp/tools/clustalw/) and trim according to closest matches
+* Check matches in Blast results, cut ~100bp up- and downstream of the longst matches, then perform multiple sequence alignment (http://www.genome.jp/tools/clustalw/) and trim according to closest matches